Skip to main content

 Overview

-The Guardian University Guide 2024 ranks Brunel design graduates top in the UK for career after 15 months, while government figures also show Brunel design graduates rank no.1 for graduate earnings in the UK.*
+The Guardian University Guide 2024 ranks Brunel design graduates top in the UK for career after 15 months.

-Get a visual overview of this exciting programme by watching our colourful short video.
+Get a visual overview of this exciting programme by watching our short video.

 Our Visual Effects and Motion Graphics BSc degree is a state-of-the-art, hands-on course that combines digital technology and creative design.
 It will give you the knowledge and practical skills required by the visual effects and motion graphics sector within the entertainment and creative industries.
 This course is fully accredited by ScreenSkills, the industry-led skills body for the UK’s screen-based industries.
-Brunel’s digital media courses are the only ScreenSkills-accredited degree programmes in London and the South East.
+You can see real examples of the kind of work you'll produce by viewing this showreel of project work by students graduating in 2024.

-Our industry-standard digital media facilities include a green screen and post-production studio, motion capture, sound and photography studios, 4K digital cinema cameras, and a dedicated render farm.
-You'll have access to exclusive PC and Mac computing laboratories and benefit from the latest industry-standard specialist software for graphics and image/video editing, 3D animation, digital compositing and high-quality asset creation.
+Our modern, industry standard digital media facilities include a green screen and post-production studio, motion capture, photography, and sound studios, 360° VR and up to 12K cameras, lenses, motion controllers and lights, and a dedicated render farm.
+You'll have independent access to exclusive PC and Mac computing workshops and benefit from the latest industry standard specialist software for graphics and image/video editing, 3D animation, digital compositing, game development, and high-quality asset creation.
 There's also the opportunity for you to use our immersive virtual environment laboratory.
-This includes an immersive dome (planetarium) set up for Brunel by the National Space Centre in Leicester, one of only a few in the UK!

 There are guest lectures covering a wide range different digital media topics and the visiting lecturers provide industry insight and advice on how to structure your portfolio and showreels.
 Speakers include creative and design directors, motion graphics professionals, 3D graphic supervisors, VFX specialists and generalists.